XyloTron

-XyloTron is an open-source, portable wood identification system developed to support the enforcement of laws against illegal logging.
-The device uses machine vision and artificial intelligence (AI) to classify wood specimens based on their macroscopic anatomical features.

-Designed for use in both laboratory and field settings, the system provides a non-destructive method of wood species identification.
-The system's accuracy depends on the quality of the training data and the similarity of samples to those included in the model.
-For high-stakes legal enforcement or forensic confirmation, microscopic analysis by a wood anatomist may still be required.
+The XyloTron is a portable wood identification system, which was developed to support the wood supply chain, and the enforcement of laws against illegal logging.
+The device uses computer vision wood identification models to classify wood specimens based on their macroscopic anatomy and requires minimal operator training.
+Designed for use in laboratory and field settings, the system provides a non-destructive method to rapidly identify wood.
+The system's accuracy depends on the quality of the training data, the breadth and anatomical complexity of woods in the model, and the similarity of unknown samples to those included in the model.
+Use of the XyloTron is intended to help establish probable cause in cases of possible illegal logging, rather than for high-stakes legal enforcement or forensic confirmation.
+Microscopic analysis of wood specimens by a wood anatomist may still be required.